amper5and/node-google-voice/readme.md

 ## Schedule calls from your Google Calendars
-This searches your Google Calendars for events with callLabel (String) in the event title or event description and schedules calls for the outgoingNumber at that event time.
+This searches your Google Calendars for events with `callLabel` (String) in the event title or event description and schedules calls for the `outgoingNumber` at that event time.
-The format in the event title/details should be: callLabel=outgoingNumber For example, if callLabel='GVCall', then the event title or description in Google Calendar can contain GVCall=18005551212 to schedule a call to 18005551212.
+The format in the event title/details should be: `callLabel=outgoingNumber`.
+For example, if `callLabel='GVCall'`, then the event title or description in Google Calendar can contain `GVCall=18005551212` to schedule a call to 18005551212.
 Note the absence of spaces in that string.

-NOTE: If the callLabel=outgoingNumber is in both the event title and description, the one in the title will be used.
+NOTE: If the `callLabel=outgoingNumber` is in both the event title and description, the one in the title will be used.
+#### Example: Schedule calls from Google Calendar
 	voiceClient.scheduleCallsFromCalendar(callLabel,forwardingNumber,phoneType,
 		function(body,response){
 			console.log(body);